 The arrival of immigrants in the sixteenth century, mainly from Holland and Flanders, turned Harlingen into an important trading centre where trade and industry flourished.
 During these developments, Harlingen focused mainly on the region of Holland and beyond and less on the province of Friesland.

 In recent decades, the city gradually lost a lot of its power, trade and influence to cities in the west of the Netherlands.
 But with the arrival of the Harinxmakanaal, the city continued to play an extremely important role in the flexibility and accessibility of the northern economy.
-Harlingen remains an attractive, popular business location in 2019.
+Harlingen remains an attractive, popular business location up to now.